onflow/flow-playground-tutorials/tutorials/08-resource-compose/README.md

 }
 ```

-Some important things to notice in the BestPizzaPlace contract:
+Repeating and adding to the remarks above, please take notice of these critical aspects of the BestPizzaPlace contract:

 1. The `destroy()` function of the Pizza resource calls `destroy()` on all contained resources
 2. The `Order` struct which will be used to display the Pizza ingredients